CamerataMusica/website/content/pages/FAQ.md

 The auditorium is located behind the main buildings near the cooling ponds.

 Occasionally concerts are held at other locations.
-We suggest that you always check our website for any last minute information.
+We suggest that you always check our website for any last minute information, and sign up for our mailing list (see below).